wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **M:**&ensp;You mean, can he make others into *jnani*s?
 Yes and no. No, since *jnani*s are not made, they realise themselves as such when they return to their source, their real nature.
 I cannot make you into what you already are.
 All I can tell you is the way I travelled and invite you to take it.

 **Q:**&ensp;This does not answer my question.
 I have in mind the critical and skeptical Westerner who denies the very possibility of higher states of consciousness.
 Recently drugs have made a breach in his disbelief without affecting his materialistic outlook.
 Drugs or no drugs, the body remains the primary fact and the mind is secondary.
 Beyond the mind, they see nothing.
 From Buddha onwards the state of self-realisation was described in negative terms, as “not this, not that”.
 Is it inevitable?
 Is it not possible to illustrate it, if not describe it?
 I admit that no verbal description will do, when the state described is beyond words.
 Yet it is also within words.
-Poëtry is the art of putting the inexpressible into words.
+Poetry is the art of putting the inexpressible into words.

 **M:**&ensp;There is no lack of religious poets.
 Turn to them for what you want.
 As far as I am concerned, my teaching is simple; trust me for a while and do what I tell you.
 If you persevere, you will find that your trust was justified.